 Figure 4.
 The LONI Pipeline Execution Environment

-New Facility.
-The new construction in the Raulston Memorial Research Building will be the permanent home of the Stevens Neuroimaging and Informatics Institute.
+New Facility: The new construction in the Raulston Memorial Research Building will be the permanent home of the Stevens Neuroimaging and Informatics Institute.
 This new facility represents a significant investment on the part of the university.
 The Raulston renovations are projected to cost nearly $50M and take 18 months to complete.
 The entire façade as well as interior of the building will be upgraded to complement the science being conducted at the Institute.
 The new facility will house a data center, a state-of-the art theater and workspaces.

 The data center will be approximately 3,000 square feet and is being designed using cutting edge high density cooling solutions and high density bladed compute solutions.
 A total of 48 racks will be installed and dedicated to research use.
 Of the 48, 10 racks will be reserved for core services.
 The core services are on separate, dedicated, redundant power to ensure continuous operation.
 The current design of the data center includes a Powerware 9395 UPS system providing two 750kW/825kVA UPSs in an N+1 configuration for non-core racks and two 225kW/250kVA in a 2N configuration for core services racks.
 The UPS sends conditioned power to 300kVA Power Distribution Units (PDUs) located inside the data center.
 The PDUs feed 400A rated Track Power Busways mounted above rows of racks providing an “A” bus and a “B” bus for flexible overhead power distribution to the racks.
 The design calls for the use of VRLA batteries with 9 minutes of battery run time for the core services UPS and 6 minutes of battery run time for the non-core UPS (note that the generator requires less than 2 minutes of battery run time in order to fully take over the load in the event of an outage).
 A 750kW/938kVA diesel emergency generator located in a weatherproof sound attenuated enclosure adjacent to the building will provide at least 8 hours of operation before needing to be refueled.